 - 1. Park the vehicle on level ground. - 2.
-Run the engine at idle speed and normal operating temperature.
+Remove the engine cover by pulling it up off the mounting studs. - 3.
+Run the engine at idle speed and normal operating temperature.4.
+Fully apply the parking brake and press the brake - 4.
+Fully apply the parking brake, and press the brake pedal. - 5.
+Place the shift lever momentarily into each gear position (allowing time for the transmission to fully engage in each position), ending with the transmission in PARK.

-- 3. Fully apply the parking brake, and press the brake pedal. - 4.
-Place the shift lever momentarily into each gear position (allowing time for the transmission to fully engage in each position), ending with the shift lever in PARK. - 5.
-Remove the dipstick, wipe it clean and reinsert it until seated. - 6.
+- 6. Remove the dipstick, wipe it clean and reinsert it until seated. - 7.
 Remove the dipstick again and note the fluid level on both sides.
 The fluid level reading is only valid if there is a solid coating of oil on both sides of the dipstick.
+Note that the holes in the dipstick will be full of fluid if the actual level is at or above the hole.
 The fluid level should be between the HOT (upper) reference holes on the dipstick at normal operating temperature.
 If the fluid level is low, add fluid through the dipstick tube to bring it to the proper level.
 Do not overfill.
+Use ONLY the specified fluid (refer to "Fluids, Lubricants, and Genuine Parts" for fluid specifications).
 After adding any quantity of oil through the dipstick tube, wait a minimum of two minutes for the oil to fully drain into the transmission before rechecking the fluid level.